 Joura: Degree Programme in Journalism.

-LIIPO: Business administration Degree Programme in Porvoo.
+LIIPO: Degree Programme in Business administration in Porvoo.

 Member of the Student Union: Student that owns Student Union’s student card with valid year sticker.